-Prostate enlargement is caused by changes in hormone levels, also known as benign prostatic hyperplasia (BPH).
-It is a normal part of the aging process that can cause problems in urination and frustrate many men.
-Although it is not more dangerous, nevertheless, problems of an enlarged prostate can be disturbing.
 To help with a hypertrophied prostate, you must be careful to remain active and involved through light and low-intensity exercises.
-Focus on yoga exercises that work using gentle movements to the waist and legs and move to the area around the circulatory pelvis.
-Often yoga can be considered for prostate enlargement to improve flexibility, circulation, and pelvic floor muscles, including improved bladder and bowel control.
+Focus on yoga exercises that work using gentle movements to the waist and legs, and move to the area around the circulatory pelvis.
+Often, yoga can be considered for prostate enlargement to improve flexibility, circulation, and pelvic floor muscles, including improved bladder and bowel control.
 But people with more severe symptoms can rely on professional help.

-Do not do exercises that are most stressful (for example, heavy weight training) or exercises that add excessive and repetitive stress to the pelvic area (for example, cycling and rowing), as they irritate the surrounding area and Can cause prostate symptoms worse.
+Do not do the most stressful exercises (for example, heavy weight training) or exercises that add excessive and repetitive stress to the pelvic area (for example, cycling and rowing), as they irritate the surrounding area and can cause prostate symptoms worse.

 Through yoga postures, or asanas, and Kegel exercises, such as tightening the muscles around the scrotum and anus, you can strengthen the area of the pelvis and reduce BPH symptoms.
 Hold more poses of yoga for prostate enlargement for up to 30 seconds.